eclab/grains/info/ModularMIDIConventionsForDevelopers.md

 * It would be unusual -- and almost always an error -- to have a cycle in the MIDI connections.
 That is, you are unlikely to see a situation where module A is connected to B, which is connected to C, which is then connected to A again.

 * It is certainly possible for a MIDI receiver to emit MIDI directly.
-For example, if you had a Sequencer Module, it might emit its own stream of MIDI to control downstream modules; and it could do this while being itself controlled by MIDI as well!
+For example, if you had a Sequencer Module, it might emit its own stream of MIDI to control downstream modules; and it could do this while being itself controlled by MIDI as well.

 * It is possible for a device to perform **MIDI Merge** -- to take MIDI data from multiple sources, via multiple **IN** sockets, and merge the data to send out one (or more) **Software THRU**.
-This is not forbidden but is a very rare need, and it potentially causes MIDI cycles, which are bad, if the musician is not careful.
+This is not forbidden but is a rare need, and it can cause MIDI cycles, which are bad, if the musician is not careful.

 * These conventions do not consider the implications of a module sending MIDI data *out of the modular system*: you're on your own there.
-Note that if your modular MIDI format sends data at a higher speed than 31250, then you will have to deal with slowing, and possibly buffering, the data to send it out.
+Note that if an internal modular MIDI format sends data at a higher speed than 31250, then you will have to deal with slowing, and possibly buffering, the data to send it out.

-So in short: a distributor module receives MIDI data from your controller or DAW or groovebox, and distributes it to chains of MIDI receivers.
+In short: a distributor module receives MIDI data from your controller or DAW or groovebox, and distributes it to chains of MIDI receivers.
 Many receivers are meant to respond to only one channel (though they are set to OMNI).
 Some polyphonic receivers may be designed to respond to multiple channels.
 Certain MIDI receivers may themselves **inject** MIDI into the stream they have received, sending the mixture of the original MIDI and the injected messages out a Software Thru to downstream receivers.
 Other modules could well emit their own stream of MIDI to receivers.

 ### MIDI Data Streams and Voices

 In most cases, each channel represents a single *voice*, that is, a single note for a monophonic synthesizer.
-Certain channels might play multiple notes -- for example a drum module might play several drum, each a different note on the same channel.
+In some cases multiple notes may play on the same channel -- for example a drum module might play several drums, each a different note on the same channel.

 This structure allows for MPE, for polyphony, for MIDI Mode 4, and for **multitimbral synthesizers**.

 Streams of MIDI data are mostly of two kinds:

 - Most data streams consists of voiced messages from only a single channel, plus unvoiced messages.
 A stream of this kind is meant to control a **voice chain**, which is a group of modules that all listen to that stream, and work together to form a single *voice*.
-For example, a MIDI oscillator, MIDI envelope, and MIDI filter might all listen to this stream to play a single note, that is, they act like a **monophonic synthesizer.**  This is likely the most common situation.
-Indeed it's likely common for a voice chain to just consist of a *single* MIDI module, such as the wonkystuff mco/1, working with various non-MIDI modules (filters, envelopes, VCAs).
-Since all voiced messages in these data streams are of the same channel, it is reasonable for these modules to simply respond to OMNI.
+For example, a MIDI oscillator, MIDI envelope, and MIDI filter might all listen to this stream to play a single note, that is, they act like a **monophonic synthesizer.**  Since all voiced messages in these data streams are of the same channel, it is reasonable for these modules to simply respond to OMNI.
+It's likely common for a voice chain to just consist of a *single* MIDI module, such as the wonkystuff mco/1, working with various non-MIDI modules (filters, envelopes, VCAs).

   Some voice chains are intended to handle multiple notes, not a single one.
-The most common scenario is drum synthesizers or drum sample players, where different notes indicate different drums, possibly playing at the same time though on the same channel.
+The most common scenario is drum synthesizers or drum sample players, where different notes indicate different drums, possibly playing at the same time but on the same channel.

 - Some data streams consists of all messages, and are not filtered by channel.
-A stream of this kind typically goes to a **polyphonic module**, which has been set up to listen to one or more channels and play several voices as in response to notes on those channels.
-Polyphonic modules can do what they like with this data: they could respond polyphonically to multiple notes on the same channel; or to one note per channel; or whatever they liked.
+A stream of this kind typically goes to a **polyphonic module**, which has been set up to listen to one or more channels and to play several voices as in response to notes on those channels.
+Polyphonic modules can do what they like with this data: they could respond polyphonically to multiple notes on the same channel, or to one note per channed.

-  It is also reasonable for a polyphonic module to have multiple **IN** sockets, each responding to MIDI data on a single channel, but different channels per socket.
+  It is also reasonable for a polyphonic module to have multiple **IN** sockets, each responding to MIDI data on a single (different) channel.
 This is essentially like having multiple single voice modules in one package.

-  One very common scenario would be polyphonic notes arriving on a single channel.
-It's reasonable to create a MIDI Distributor module which breaks those notes up and sends them to different outputs for separate downstream voice chains.

 ### Distributor MIDI Mode Suggestions

 MIDI has four "Channel Modes" set by CCs 124 through 127, and which consist of the combinations of OMNI ON vs. OFF and MONO vs. POLY.

 - MIDI Modes 1 and 2 both imply that the distributor is listening in OMNI mode, and this acts against the basic purpose of Modular MIDI.
-We recommend disregarding them here, or routing everything to channel 1.
+We recommend ignoring MIDI Modes 1 and 2, or routing everything to channel 1 when Modes 1 and 2 are requested.

 - In MIDI Mode 3 (OMNI OFF, POLY ON) each channel receives its own independent MIDI voice messages, and can potentially play polyphonically.
 We recommend that this be the default mode.
 For a Distributor, this implies that incoming MIDI voice messages are simply routed out the MIDI THRU socket for the appropriate channel.

+  It'd be very common scenario for polyphonic notes to arrive on a single channel.
+One option would be for the MIDI Distributor to break those notes up and send them to different outputs for separate downstream voice chains.

 - MIDI Mode 4 can also be supported as described below.

 #### MIDI Mode 4

 MIDI Mode 4 (OMNI OFF, MONO ON) is a special and relatively obscure mode which, as it so happens, is also a very good match for external input to Modular MIDI.
-MIDI Mode 4 largely exists on guitar controllers and similar controllers.
+MIDI Mode 4 largely exists on guitar controllers and the like.

 In MIDI Mode 4, you can instruct an instrument to listen to a range of channels N ...
 N + M, and treat each one as a separate voice.
 If a note arrives on a channel in the range, it immediately replaces any note currently on that channel: thus at most one note can be playing on a given channel at a time.
 Furthermore there is a "Global Channel" (channel N - 1, or channel 16 if N = 1), and any data which arrives on that channel is immediately rebroadcasted in parallel to all channels N ...
-N + M.  If this sounds suspiciously like MPE, it should!
+N + M.

-Unlike MPE, which has elaborate rules, MIDI Mode 4 is very simple: the above is about all there is to it.
+If this sounds suspiciously like MPE, it should!
+But unlike MPE, which has elaborate rules, MIDI Mode 4 is very simple: the above is about all there is to it.
 MIDI Mode 4 is set up for the range N ...
-N + M by sending two specific CC messages to channel N.  A distributor module can respond to MIDI Mode 4 straightforwardly:
+N + M by sending two specific CC messages to channel N.

+A distributor module can respond to MIDI Mode 4 straightforwardly:

-- When the appropriate setup request CCs arrive, the distributor assigns channel N-1 to be a "Global Channel" which is automatically rerouted to channels N ...
+- When the appropriate setup request CCs arrive, the distributor assigns channel N-1 to be the "Global Channel" which is automatically rerouted to channels N ...
 N+M.  Otherwise, channels N ...
-N+M are unchanged!
+N+M are unchanged.

 - There can be multiple ranges, and they can accidentally overlap.
 To disambiguate, we suggest: if a request arrives to set up N ...
 N + M, and in this range there was already a "Global Channel" X, its special Global Channel status is revoked.

 - CC messages 124 ...
 127 ought not be passed through to the per-THRU channel sockets.
-However as they also imply an ALL NOTES OFF, then perhaps an ALL NOTES OFF could be passed through instead.
+However as they also imply an ALL NOTES OFF, then perhaps an ALL NOTES OFF could be passed on instead.

 - The distributor might keep track, for non-Global channels declared as MIDI Mode 4, of which notes are outstanding.
 When a new note arrives, the distributor could send a NOTE OFF to the appropriate channel THRU to guarantee that the old note has been removed.